vegaprotocol/documentation/docs/node-operators/get-started/setup-block-explorer.md

 Download the Vega binary from the [Vega release page](https://github.com/vegaprotocol/vega/releases).

 To find the version required for restart, first you must select the restart block.
-Visit the [/api/v2/snapshots](https://api0.vega.community/api/v2/snapshots) endpoint using the data node API and find the block you want to restart from.
+Visit the network's `/api/v2/snapshots` endpoint to find the block you want to restart from.

 Below is an example response.
 Do not use this!